How to set the right targets for your business this year

 · Celebrate and reward success

-It doesn’t matter what product or service you sell, whether your company is a start-up or has been around for decades, or it’s just you running the show or you have 25, 250 or 250k employees, setting the right targets for your business is the way to stay focused, keeps your organisation advancing forward and sets your company up for success.
+It doesn’t matter what product or service you sell, whether your company is a start-up or has been around for decades, or it’s just you running the show or you have hundreds of employees.
+Setting the right targets for your business is the way to stay focused, keep your organisation advancing forward and set your company up for success.